Mariano Arciero: Beatification

 The beatification process opened on 24 April 1830 under Pope Pius VIII and the late priest became titled as a Servant of God.
+His spiritual writings were approved by theologians on 10 September 1839.
 Two local processes in Naples in addition to Salerno were held and both were validated on 30 September 1842 so that the cause could continue under the direction of the Congregation for Rites.
 Pope Pius IX approved his life of heroic virtue and proclaimed him to be Venerable on 14 August 1854.

-The miracle required for his beatification (a healing medicine and science fail to explain) was investigated from 11 February 1953 until 17 November 1954 in Campagna and received validation decades later from the Congregation for the Causes of Saints on 31 March 2008.
-Medical experts issued unanimous approval (7 out of 7) the healing in question to be a legitimate miracle on 4 March 2010; theologians agreed with the verdict on 19 November 2010 (also unanimous) as did the cardinal and bishop members of the C.C.S. on 5 April 2011.
-It received final approval of Pope Benedict XVI on 27 June 2011 who appointed Cardinal Angelo Amato - the prefect of the Congregation for the Causes of Saints - to preside over the beatification.
-It was held in Terme on 24 June 2012.
+The miracle required for his beatification (a healing medicine and science fail to explain) was investigated from 11 February 1953 until 17 November 1954 in Campagna and received validation decades later from the Congregation for the Causes of Saints (C.C.S) on 31 March 2008.
+Medical experts issued unanimous approval for the healing in question to be regarded as a legitimate miracle on 4 March 2010; theologians agreed with the verdict on 19 November 2010 (also unanimously) as did the cardinal and bishop members of the C.C.S. on 5 April 2011.
+It received final approval from Pope Benedict XVI on 27 June 2011 who appointed Cardinal Angelo Amato – the prefect of the Congregation for the Causes of Saints – to preside over the beatification.
+This was held in Terme on 24 June 2012.

-The current postulator for this cause (since 2007) is Fr.
-Francesco Rivieccio.